helixyte/everest-demo/_sources/building.txt

 example on how to configure the extra resource functionality that :mod:`everest` supplies.

-The minimal ``.ini`` file for the ``plantscribe`` application is quite simple:
+Settings
+""""""""
+Settings are used for configuration values that may have different values for each deployment and are kept in an ``.ini`` file.
+The default settings file for the ``plantscribe`` application looks like this:

 .. literalinclude:: ../plantscribe.ini

-The only purpose of the ``.ini`` file is to specify a ``Paster`` application factory which is responsible for creating and setting up the application registry and for instantiating a WSGI application.
+The ``[app:plantscribe]`` section specifies a file system directory for the resource repository (contains the initial data to load) and a ``Paster`` application factory (responsible for creating and setting up the application registry and for instantiating a WSGI application), enables the ``Pyramid`` transaction manager (ensures a ``commit`` or ``rollback`` is issued at the end of each request) and configures the ``public`` folder inside the deployment folder for static content.

+The remaining sections configure the server (``[server:main]``), the WSGI application stack (``[pipeline:main]``) and the logging subsystem (``[loggers]`` and the following sections) in a manner typical for :mod:``Pyramid`` applications.

+Configuration
+"""""""""""""

+.. sidebar:: The Zope Component Architecture (ZCA)

+   TBD

+:mod:`everest`, like :mod:`Pyramid`, makes extensive use of the Zope Component Architecture.

-The ``.zcml`` configuration file - which is loaded through the application factory - is more interesting:
+The ``.zcml`` configuration file - which is loaded through the application factory - contains all high-level declarations for our ``plantscribe``
+application:

 .. literalinclude:: ../plantscribe/configure.zcml
    :language: xml
    :linenos:

-Note the ``include`` directive at the top of the file; this not only pulls in the :mod:`everest`-specific ZCML directives, but also the Pyramid directives as well.
+Note the ``include`` directive at the top of the file; this not only pulls in the :mod:`everest`-specific ``ZCML`` directives, but also the :mod:`Pyramid` directives as well.

-The ``filesystem_repository`` declaration sets up a default resource repository backed by the file system in the `tests/data` folder as specified by the `directory` option.
+The ``filesystem_repository`` directive sets up a default resource repository in the file system.
 We will return to the topic of setting up and configuring resource repositories later.

+The ``representer`` directive is used to define generic configuration values for representers.
+These provide defaults for subsequent representer configurations on a per-resource basis.

 The most important of the :mod:`everest`-specific declarations are made using the ``resource`` directive.
-In the example application, the resources are declared in a separate ``zcml`` file (only the declarations for the ``ICustomer`` resource shown for brevity):
+In the example application, the resources are declared in a separate ``ZCML`` file (only the declarations for the ``ICustomer`` resource are shown for brevity):

 .. literalinclude:: ../plantscribe/resources.zcml
    :lines: 1-45,170-